New skein invariants of links: Introduction

 We then prove the following:

 \begin{thm} Let $H (z,a)$ denote the regular isotopy version of the Homflypt polynomial and let $R (w,a)$ denote the same invariant but with a different indeterminate $w$ in place of $z$.
-Then there exists a unique regular isotopy invariant of classical oriented links $H[R]: \mathcal{L} \rightarrow \Z[z, w, a^{\pm 1}, E^{\pm 1}]$, where $z, \, w , \, a$ and $E$ are indeterminates, defined by the following rules: \begin{enumerate} \item On crossings involving different components the following mixed skein relation holds:
+Then there exists a unique regular isotopy invariant of classical oriented links $H[R]: \mathcal{L} \rightarrow \Z[z, w, a^{\pm 1}, E^{\pm 1}]$, where $z, \, w , \, a$ and $E$ are indeterminates, defined by the following rules: \begin{enumerate} \item On crossings involving different components the following mixed skein relation holds for an oriented Conway triple: